Everything You Need to Know About Peaches

 - Peaches will discolour quickly after being cut, so if you aren’t combining them with something acidic, such as lemon juice or salad dressing, quickly dip the fruit in water with a squeeze of lemon and drain well.

-- Peaches add great sweetness to smoothies, oatmeal, etc.
+- Peaches add great natural sweetness to smoothies, oatmeal, etc.

 Herbs & Spices: allspice, cinnamon, cloves, vanilla, nutmeg, mint, basil, ginger, honey, tarragon, rosemary, and lemongrass